Tell us a little bit about how you got started as a DJ / Producer? Who was your biggest inspiration?

 I will have to go to the peak again!
 The view is one of the best I've seen anywhere in the world ever, I find myself just staring out at the detail in the huge view everywhere for ages.
 I'd like to vist the markets too, you seem to be able to find unique things on the markets in Hong Kong that you can't find anywhere else.

 How do you feel that DJing and producing has changed over the last few years?

-What can we expect from your upcoming performances at Boujis?
+What can we expect from your upcoming performance at XXX?

-Aside from your DJ equipment, name your top three touring essentials.
+Aside from your DJ equipment, name you top three touring essentials.

 What is the weirdest thing that you’ve seen from the DJ booth?